petecarapetyan/webappwriter/docs/explore/index.md

 When Rocket releases later this year, you might conclude that it's a bit like what Henry Ford promised about the Model T "Any color you want, as long as it's black".

-You don customize it, sure, but it's not a trivial affair like WordPress or Drupal themes would be.
+You can customize it, sure, but it's not a trivial affair like dropping in WordPress or Drupal themes would be.

 So I started coding up 18 or so Rocket themes.
 [Fins](/Rocket-themes/) They aren't very far along as themes go, but it at least exercises the process and helps us get started.
 Your reading the [**not-five38 theme**](/rocket-themes/not-five38/), now, such as it is.
 [Take a walk through...](/rocket-themes/all/thumbnails/)

 <hr>

-**errata:** Hey if you can come up with a more well known and visceral metaphor than Cowboys and Indians, I'm [all ears](mailto:pete@datafundamentals.com)
+**errata:** Hey, if you suggest a more well known and visceral metaphor than the distasteful "Cowboys and Indians", I'm [all ears](mailto:pete@datafundamentals.com)